 I’ve been making these gluten-free cupcakes for years and this is the third time I have redone the photos.
 I really want you guys to see how lovely they are and be excited about how amazing they taste.
 Just read the comments below.
 You will fall in love with these cupcakes.

-Here’s an old photo that I took of these cupcakes.
+Here’s an old photo that I took of these gluten-free cupcakes.
 You can see how perfect the texture is.

 I use vanilla bean paste these days, but you can easily use Rodell’s vanilla extract.
 Rodelle Vanilla Paste is my newest favorite item to bake and cook with and that’s why I use it in my vanilla cupcakes.